Mental Health Toolkit

 is designed for district leaders, school administrators, and school-based mental health professionals (i.e. school counselors, school psychologists, school social workers, and school nurses) interested in promoting the health and well-being of school communities while creating a culture of safety, care and belonging.

 ODE recognizes and honors the valuable work of Oregon's school districts in serving students, staff and families.
-The recommendations and resources provided herein offer important considerations for the implementation, continuity, and sustainability of a strengths-based, multi-tiered system of support that can be used in in-person, hybrid, or distance learning environments.
+The recommendations and resources provided herein offer important considerations for the implementation, continuity, and sustainability of a strengths-based, multi-tiered system of support.
 It includes tools for caring for students, and the adults (i.e., teachers, parents, school staff and leaders) that guide and nurture them.

 The Mental Health Toolkit addresses the 6 content areas below, and includes curated resources regarding the following topics: